Taming-the-BEAST/Prior-selection/README.md

 The correlation between the tree height and the clock rate is obvious: the taller the tree, the slower the clock.
 One way to solve this problem is to break this correlation by setting a strong prior on one of the two parameters.
 We describe how to set a prior on the tree height in the section below.

+> **Topic for discussion:** Are any other pairs of parameters highly correlated?
+If so, should we be concerned about them?
+>

 ### Creating Taxon Sets

-We will use the results from the heterochronous data, to find out what a good estimate for the tree height of these homochronous samples is.
+We will use the results from the heterochronous data to find out what a good estimate for the tree height of these homochronous samples is.
 For this aim, we first create an MCC (maximum clade credibility) tree in the **TreeAnnotator** and then check with **FigTree** what the estimate of the tMRCA (time to the most recent common ancestor) of the samples from April 28, 2009 is.

-Note, however, that we do this for illustration purposes only.
-In good practice, one should avoid re-using the data or using the results of an analyses to inform any further analyses containing the same data.
+Note, however, that we do this for illustrative purposes only.
+In good practice, one should avoid re-using the data or using the results of an analysis to inform any further analyses containing the same data.
 Let's pretend therefore that the heterochronous dataset is an independent dataset from the homochronous one.

-> Open the **TreeAnnotator** and set **Burnin percentage** to 10, **Posterior probability limit** to 0.5.
+> Open **TreeAnnotator** and set **Burnin percentage** to 10, **Posterior probability limit** to 0.5.
 Leave the other options unchanged.
 >
-> Set the **Input Tree File** to `InfluenzaAH3N2_HAgene_2009_California_heterochronous.trees` and the **Output File** to `InfluenzaAH3N2_HAgene_2009_California_heterochronous.tree`. ([Figure 24](#treeAnnotator))
+> Set the **Input Tree File** to `InfluenzaAH3N2_HAgene_2009_California_heterochronous.trees` (or drag it across) and the **Output File** to `InfluenzaAH3N2_HAgene_2009_California_heterochronous.tree`. ([Figure 24](#treeAnnotator))
 >

 <figure>